 Bus travel in Mexico is generally efficient, economical and comfortable.
 The main consideration when contemplating getting around by bus is the great distances involved.
 If you're planning to cover a lot of ground, you may be better off traveling by air.
-Mexico is a big country and you wouldn't want to spend a large portion of your trip sitting on a bus - although the landscapes are beautiful!
-Driving yourself will give you more flexibility, but may also entail some hazards; fiind out more about driving in Mexico.
+Mexico is a big country and it's not a good use of your time to spend a large portion of your trip sitting on a bus - although the landscapes are beautiful!
+Driving yourself will give you more flexibility, but may also entail some hazards; find out more about driving in Mexico.

 Here is what you should keep in mind if you're planning to travel by bus in Mexico:

 There are several different classes of bus service that run from luxury coaches with reclining seats, air conditioning, video screens and wifi, to the "chicken buses" that are often retired Bluebird school buses painted in cheerful colors.
 Here's a closer look at those different levels of service and what you can expect in each.

 This is the highest level of service, offering all the comforts of first class, plus some added amenities.
 In some cases, the seats recline fully, and there may only be three seats across instead of the usual four.
 Refreshments may be served.
 Often you will have the choice of listening to the video through headphones instead of being forced to listen to it as is the case on most first-class buses.